gitlabhq/gitlabhq/doc/user/project/issue_board.md

 If you are not able to perform one or more of the things above, make sure you have the right [permissions](#permissions).

-## First time using the Issue Board
+## First time using the issue board

-The first time you navigate to your Issue Board, you will be presented with the a default list (**Done**) and a welcoming message that gives you two options.
+The first time you navigate to your Issue Board, you will be presented with a default list (**Done**) and a welcoming message that gives you two options.
 You can either create a predefined set of labels and create their corresponding lists to the Issue Board or opt-out and use your own lists.